 “Thanks, Tony and Celia for all the excellent work you do for all things ‘Irish’ and indeed, for the entire Celtic community.
-I love getting the AmeriCeltic newsletter with all our news and events, and they are very professional to work with.
-AmeriCeltic really does make good things happen.” – Tom McEnery, Author, Playwright, Businessman, Teacher and former Mayor of San Jose, CA.The weekly AmeriCeltic newsletter arrives in over 3000, mostly Northern Californians, email inboxes every Friday and is reposted in many other Internet outlets.
+I love getting their AmeriCeltic newsletter with all our news and events, and they are very professional to work with.
+AmeriCeltic really does make good things happen.” – Tom McEnery, Author, Playwright, Businessman, Teacher and former Mayor of San Jose, CA.

 “I don’t even recall how I found out about the AmeriCeltic email list a number of years ago, but it’s been a delight to have it appear in my inbox ever since.
 We wish we could make time to attend so many more shows than we do… but frequently enough there are some things that appear nearby or near enough to where we’re visiting…” – John Gale, Subscriber

 “Thanks for the feature in the AmeriCeltic newsletter – My own words never sounded so good. :)” – Stuart Mason, Mason-Weed, Molly’s Revenge, Little Black Train.

 “I like traditional Irish music, especially O’Carolan and ballads.
 I do look at the AmeriCeltic calendar, but mostly I use the Friday AmeriCeltic newsletter to identify local performances that look interesting, and then I look for a link to their website or a YouTube video so I can see and hear whether I like them.

 Recently, I enjoyed the 1st Saturday session at the United Irish Cultural Center near Ocean Beach in SF”. – Bill Donovan, Subscriber